How to Install Arch Linux

 mount /dev/sdX1 /boot/efi

-4. Install GRUB by using:
+4. Install GRUB with:

 grub-install --target=x86_64-efi --bootloader-id=GRUB --efi-directory=/boot/efi